 After you have bombarded the snack aisle and stocked up be sure to have a little basket or bag to keep them in for easy access on the road.
 If you don’t feel like bringing the entire box or package of a snack, consider using smaller plastic containers or Ziploc bags.
 That way you are only bringing what you need and it saves space.
 Assemble them in the basket and voila!
 Instant road trip snack pack!

-Don’t forget to bring hand sanitizer, napkins, baby wipes, a few Ziploc bags, plastic utensils and a grocery bag with you.
+Don’t forget to bring hand sanitizer, napkins, baby wipes, a few Ziploc bags, plastic utensils, and a grocery bag with you.
 The grocery bag acts as a wonderful trashcan.
-The best thing is a lot of these great traveling snacks and items can be found at Target!

-We are always on the hunt for another great road trip snack!
+We are always on the hunt for more great road trip snacks!
 Share what your go-to travel snack is below in the comments!